 "Sunday Lunch" is another superb story about the dynamics of power within families and marriages.
 The newly married couple at the heart of this story are an Italian man and an Irish woman, they are just back from their long honeymoon in the Seychelles Islands.
 In this very smart detail MacDonald sends the message that these are affluent people with very refined taste, not happy with the ordinary.
 One of the things this story is about is the contrast of the Mediterranean temperament of the Italian versus the constrained perceived as icy tone of the Irish.
 It is about the joy of the first few months of marriage.
 But above all it is about a poor woman who does not seem to stand much of a change against her extended in law family and especially against her mother-in-law who plays the strings of guilt with the mastery of a first violin at the Dublin Symphony.
 If this woman thinks she is going to take her place in the affections of her son she has another think coming!
 This story displays the brilliance and subtlety of MacDonald's use of dialogue and her ability to convey decades of history in just a few half spoken sentences.

-There are three other equally enthralling stories in A House of Cards.
+There are five other equally enthralling stories in A House of Cards.
 Most of the stories are about eleven pages long.
 There is a very perceptive and passionate introduction by George Szirtes, a well known Hungarian poet and translator.